 You’ll probably tell some friends, right?

 You’ll share on social media and maybe email some people, asking them to come check it out!
-Then, you’ll get listed in the all the business directories – Yelp, BBB, Chamber of Commerce, etc. And this sharing on social media will continue to occur throughout the growth of your business.
+Then, you’ll get listed in the all the business directories – Yelp, BBB, Google Maps, Chamber of Commerce, etc. And this sharing on social media will continue to occur throughout the growth of your business.

 Next, you’ll want to issue a press release to get even more exposure.
 One of the things most businesses forget is this content should also be share through your social media channels.
 So now your press releases are getting links.
+If you’re thinking about hiring a SEO read this post.

 In this article from SEOBook they do a great job of breaking down the backlink growth curve.